Muhlenbergia cuspidata (Plains Muhly)

 Muhlenbergia is a rather variable genus: clusters spike-like or an open panicle; glumes or lemmas awned, or neither; the callus (base of the floret) covered in long hairs or not; some with hairy stems or sheaths, others hairless; some branched, some not; clump forming or not; annual or perennial.
 What they have in common are spikelets usually single-flowered (occasionally with 2 or 3 florets), membranous ligules (occasionally also fringed with hairs), narrow leaves, glumes usually 1-veined, lemmas usually 3-veined, paleas 2-veined, and mature florets usually dropping off above the glumes (occasionally at the spikelet branch).
 There are about 70 species native to North America and more than 150 species worldwide.

 In Minnesota, Plains Muhly is mostly found in counties west of the Mississippi River in dry, sandy or gravelly prairies, bluffs and rock outcrops.
 Of the 10 Muhlenbergia species known to be in Minnesota, it is one of two with very slender spike-like panicles and awnless spikelets.
 It is distingushed by the dense clumps, bulbous stem bases, glumes usually about ¾ as long as the spikelet, lemmas with sparse appressed hairs, ligules less than 1 mm long, and stems minutely hairy around the nodes.
-It commonly becomes infected with a smut fungus that forms yellowish, teardrop-shaped, gall-like structures on the florets.
+It commonly becomes infected with a smut fungus, developing a fruiting body that is dark colored, very fragile, and contains dark spores.

 Most similar is Mat Muhly (Muhlenbergia richardsonis), which is also known to become infected with smut but is mat-forming, lacks the thickened stem base, has ligules more than 1 mm long, glumes less than half as long as the spikelet, hairless lemmas, and is found in moist to wet habitats.
 The spike-like panicle also resembles some Sporobolus species, which typically have some or all the panicle branches hidden inside the sheaths, and also lack the thickened base.